Flow4R: Unifying 4D Reconstruction and Tracking with Scene Flow: Abstract

 \section{Abstract}

-Reconstructing and tracking dynamic 3D scenes remains a fundamental challenge in computer vision.
-Existing approaches often decouple geometry from motion: multi-view reconstruction methods assume static scenes, while dynamic tracking frameworks rely on explicit camera pose estimation or separate motion models.
-We propose Flow4R, a unified framework that treats camera-space scene flow as the central representation linking 3D structure, object motion, and camera motion.
-Flow4R predicts a minimal per-pixel property set---3D point position, scene flow, pose weight, and confidence---from two-view inputs using a Vision Transformer.
-This flow-centric formulation allows local geometry and bidirectional motion to be inferred symmetrically with a shared decoder in a single forward pass, without requiring explicit pose regressors or bundle adjustment.
-Trained jointly on static and dynamic datasets, Flow4R achieves state-of-the-art performance on 4D reconstruction and tracking tasks, demonstrating the effectiveness of the flow-central representation for spatiotemporal scene understanding. {\emph{\url{https://shenhanqian.github.io/flow4r}}}
+Reconstructing and tracking dynamic 3D scenes is a fundamental challenge in computer vision.
+Existing methods typically decouple geometry from motion: static multi-view reconstruction systems assume a rigid world, whereas dynamic tracking frameworks rely on explicit ego-motion estimation or separate object motion models.
+In this work, we propose Flow4R, a unified framework that treats relative scene flow as the central representation linking 3D structure, camera ego-motion, and dynamic object motion.
+Given a two-view input, Flow4R employs a shared Vision Transformer to predict a compact, pixel-aligned property set comprising 3D point positions, scene flow, pose weights, and confidence maps.
+This flow-centric formulation allows local geometry and bidirectional motion to be jointly inferred in a single feedforward pass, eliminating the need for explicit pose regression heads or complex bundle adjustment.
+By training jointly on static and dynamic datasets, Flow4R achieves state-of-the-art performance on 4D reconstruction and tracking benchmarks, demonstrating the power of the flow-centric formulation for spatiotemporal scene understanding.